 SOFTWARE AND HARDWARE MAINTENANCE

-All users are expected to abide by the end user licensing agreements for all other software that is either purchased through the Doane College Bookstore or installed on Doane College computers.
+All users are expected to abide by the end user licensing agreements for all other software that is either purchased through the Doane University Bookstore or installed on Doane University computers.

 COMPUTER LAB POLICIES